stevewithington/murahelloworld/README.md

 Also see [http://www.getmura.com/blog/mura-cms-7-new-display-object-conventions/](http://www.getmura.com/blog/mura-cms-7-new-display-object-conventions/) for more details about display objects in Mura 7.

+## Instructions
+Each branch of [this project](https://github.com/stevewithington/mura-dsphelloworld) is intended to be an example of how to create an ultra-simple display object.

+Switch to the desired branch, download it, and place entire directory under the theme's `display_objects` directory.
+For example: `{SiteID}/includes/themes/{ThemeName}/display_objects/dsphelloworld`

+Reload Mura CMS and a new display object option should appear in the list of available display objects when using **Inline Edit** mode.
+Simply drag it onto the layout in the desired region and publish.

 ## License
 Copyright 2016 Stephen J. Withington, Jr.